databricks-industry-solutions/geospatial-neighborhood-searches/README.md

 ## Problem Statement

 Determining nearby locations to a point on a map becomes difficult as datasets grow larger.
 For "small" datasets a direct comparison of distance can be used but does not scale as your data grows.
-To scale, a technique called [geohashing](https://en.wikipedia.org/wiki/Geohash) is used but is not accurate due to how points get compared within an area.
+To scale, a technique called [geohashing](https://en.wikipedia.org/wiki/Geohash) is used but is not accurate due to how points are compared.

 ## An Accurate Scalable Solution